kongo2002/blog/posts/2013-04-21-set_eclipse_heap_size_on_gentoo.markdown

 ## Check your configuration

-In order to check your configuration changes you can easily look in your running processes (i.e. `htop`) and verify your parameters are passed the way you want them to:
+In order to check your configuration changes you can easily look on your running processes (i.e. use `htop`) and verify your parameters are passed the way you want them to:

 ![Screenshot of htop](/images/htop_eclipse.png)